 \section{Abstract}

-We study the Lifshitz type extension of the standard model (SM) at UV, with dynamical critical exponent $z=3$.
-One loop radiative corrections to the Higgs mass in such a model is calculated.
-Our result shows that, the Hierarchy problem, which has initiated many excellent extension of the minimal SM, can be weakened in the $z=3$ Lifshitz type quantum field theory.
+We study the Lifshitz type extension of the standard model (SM) at the UV, with dynamical critical exponent $z=3$.
+One loop radiative corrections to the Higgs mass in such a model are calculated.
+Our result shows that, the Hierarchy problem, which has initiated many excellent extension of the minimal SM, may be weakened in the $z=3$ Lifshitz type quantum field theory.